XanaduAI/strawberryfields/doc/development/development_guide.rst

 .. code-block:: python

-    pytest tests/backend/test_states.py --cov --cov-report=term-missing
+    pytest tests/backend/test_states.py --cov=strawberryfields/location/to/module --cov-report=term-missing

-Passing the ``--cov`` option will generate a coverage report for all modules of Strawberry Fields.
-To get the coverage of a module in specific, its path can be passed with ``--cov`` (see next example).
+Here the coverage report will be created relative to the module specified by the path passed to the ``--cov=`` option.

 The previously mentioned ``pytest`` options can be combined with the coverage options.
 As an example, the ``-k`` option allows you to pass a boolean string